 The ice cream in a bag recipe makes a great student science project to demonstrate the old fashioned ice cream making process.
 It's also perfect for a tasty show and tell classroom presentation.

 Your hands can feel the mixture growing noticeably colder as the salt melts the ice surrounding the inner bags.
 What happens is the brine solution absorbs the heat from the mixture and allows it to begin to freeze.

 Salt speeds the melting of the ice and lowers the temperature to the melting point of saltwater ice, approximately 29°F (-2°C), depending on the saltiness of the water.
 The lower melting temperature is necessary for the mixture to freeze.

-The same freezing principle is involved when making coffee can ice cream, a more traditional version of bag ice cream.
+The same freezing principle is involved when making old fashioned coffee can ice cream, a more traditional version of bag ice cream.